Why Do I Have a Stinging Insect Problem?

 The following are nesting sites and foraging sites that stinging insects often choose:

 Stinging insects like to choose areas to build nests that are secluded and protect them from harsh weather and predators.
-In addition to natural nesting sites like trees, shrubs, and the ground, stinging insects may also place their nests in or under man-made structures like roof eaves, under decks or porches, or behind window shutters or wood shingles.
+In addition to natural nesting sites like trees, shrubs, and the ground, stinging insects may also place their nests in or under man-made structures like roof eaves, decks, porches, or behind window shutters or wood shingles.

 Carpenter bees have unique nesting habits and create tunnels and nesting galleries in wood, which, over time, causes costly structural damage.

 Get rid of potentially dangerous stinging insects with the help of BHB Pest Elimination.
-We are dedicated to helping customers enjoy their outdoor space without the threat of being stung.
+We dedicate our efforts and resources to helping customers enjoy their outdoor space without the threat of being stung.
 We offer a variety of stinging insect control options that will meet your New York property's unique needs.
-Our professionals provide the services necessary to get rid of problems with stinging insects and the follow-up services essential to keeping them away for good.
-We are committed to not just controlling stinging insects, but eliminating them!
+Our professionals provide the services necessary to get rid of stinging insects and the follow-up services essential to keeping them away for good.
+We are committed to not just controlling stinging insects but eliminating them!
 To learn more about our stinging insect control services, contact us at BHB Pest Elimination today.